jauntybrain/flow-links-extension/POSTINSTALL.md

 Any `path` that was added to the `_flowlinks_` collection can have custom query parameters when called.
 There is no need to specify them in the colleciton.

-## How to handle multi-level paths
+## How to handle multi-level pathså

 Flowlinks support multi-level paths (i.e. `/archive/2004/articles/`) out of the box!